BAMeScience/PepGM/readme.md

 ### Through the command line

 PepGM can also be run from the command line.
 To run the snakemake workflow, you need to be in your PepGM repository and have the Snakemake conda environment activated.
-Additionally, your .json format config file needs to be up to date.
 Run the following command
 ```sh
   snakemake --use-conda --conda-frontend conda --cores <n_cores>
   ```
 Where n_cores is the number of cores you want snakemake to use.

-An example of a config file can be found under config/config.yaml

 ### Output files